frederic-ros/SupervisedClustering/readme.txt

 A large collection of competitor algorithms

-Deep-learning baselines (DEC, VADE, simplified DEC, etc.)
+Deep-learning baselines (DEC, VADE, etc.) and Deep learning codes ICC, DEPICT and SCAN specific to two image datasets.

 A complete experimental pipeline for reproducing all results from the paper